Why Bosa embraces 49ers leadership role with pregame speeches

-Bosa has earned NFL Defensive Player of the Year honors and a First-Team All-Pro nod in his professional career, while also boasting extensive postseason experience.
-The star edge rusher's five seasons in the leagye have included a lifetime's worth of playoff heartbreak, with the 49ers losing a Super Bowl and two NFC Championship Games since he was drafted No. 2 overall in the 2019 NFL Draft.
+Bosa has earned NFL Defensive Player of the Year honors and a First-Team All-Pro nod in his professional career, while also boasting extensive playoff experience.
+The star edge rusher's five seasons in the league have included a lifetime's worth of postseason heartbreak, with the 49ers losing a Super Bowl and two NFC Championship Games since he was drafted No. 2 overall in the 2019 NFL Draft.

-During a recent episode of the "You've Got Mail" podcast, Bosa revealed that he's channeled his postseason experience into wisdom he shares with his teammates before games.
+During a recent episode of the "You've Got Mail" podcast, Bosa revealed that he has channeled his playoff experience into wisdom he shares with his teammates before games.

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.